markallisongit/blog/content/posts/2023/which-adf-runtime/index.md

 ## Test

-Let's do a semi-scientific test and move some data from Azure Data Lake Storage (ADLS) Gen2 to Azure SQL Managed Instance (SQLMI) using Azure Data Factory (ADF) with both private managed endpoints using the Managed Virtual Network Integration Runtime, and self hosted Integration Runtime in a VM that we provision and control.
+Let's do a semi-scientific test and move some data from Azure Data Lake Storage (ADLS) Gen2 to Azure SQL Managed Instance (SQLMI) using Azure Data Factory (ADF) with both private managed endpoints using the Managed Virtual Network Integration Runtime, and the Self-Hosted Integration Runtime in a VM that we provision and control.

 I am using the [UK Land Registry Price Paid full dataset](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) for this test which is a decent size, but not too big. ~5 GB of data in ~30 million rows.